 My wife and I are parents of our very energetic non-verbal ASD daughter.
 We’re always working to crush the stigma that comes with Autism Spectrum Disorder (ASD) and we’re very active in our local Autism Community.

 Outside of birth work, you can usually find the me gardening, cooking, or exploring our incredible PNW!
-I live in the Capitol Hill neighborhood with my wife, our five year old daughter and, cat, two short-haired pointers named Eleanor & Amos.
+I live in the White Center neighborhood with my wife, our five year old daughter and, cat, two short-haired pointers named Eleanor & Amos.

 *My feminism is always QTPOC-inclusive.